 Facebook (NASDAQ: FB) is predicted to become a full-fledged ecosystem.
 An independent research agency Edison recently said that Facebook is building a full-fledged ecosystem ahead of the upcoming Facebook’s annual developer conference that is scheduled this year for 12th April – 13th April.

-According to Edison analyst Richard Windsor, Facebook will come up with an open messaging platform to allow publishers distribute their content.
+According to Edison analyst Richard Windsor, Facebook will come up with an open messaging platform to allow publishers to distribute their content.
 Moreover, developers will have access to the platform to perform other functions on the messaging platform.

 With games such as LINE and KakaoTalk have already used Facebook’s messaging platform for creating compelling multiplayer gaming environments, opening the platform to publishers would help Facebook to accelerate its strategy to add both media consumption and gaming to its Digital Life services product pipeline.